The drug users’ museum

 Development project for youth housing by UiD/Henrik Valeur, Fredrik Fritzson and Søren Chr.
 Madsen in collaboration with consulting engineer Ole Vanggaard.
 Exhibited at Form/Design Center, Malmö, as part of the exhibition NEXT? on future housing.

 The RTL flat is defined as the void between 2 deep partition walls, which contain all the tenant’s items, devices and equipment.
 The walls can be shifted sideways.
 So, instead of many smaller spaces with specific functions, this dwelling is a singular, dynamic space with a function momentarily determined by the equipment selected from the walls.
 Pull out the bathtub and the TV set on a Sunday afternoon and the dwelling is a TV bath.

-Project [1.1MB] pdf
+RTL [1.1MB] pdf

 Development project for mixed housing by UiD/Henrik Valeur, Fredrik Fritzson and Søren Chr.
 Madsen in collaboration with consulting engineers Ole Vanggaard, Henrik Almegaard and Bo Andersen.
 Exhibited at Form/Design Center, Malmö, as part of the exhibition NEXT? on future housing.

 All Garden Flats are designed according to the same principles in a limited number of typologies.
 They can vary in size from the small single flat with a small garden to the large family flat with a large garden.
 The different locations and combinations of garden and flat make every dwelling unique.

 The Minority Park

 The 21st century park must be adaptable to diverse and changing demands from different groups of users.
 Thus, the Minority Park is divided into individual pieces with sizes and content that can continuously be altered.

-Project [4.3MB] pdf
+The Minority Park [4.3MB] pdf

 Development project for office spaces by UiD/Henrik Valeur, Fredrik Fritzson and Søren Chr Madsen in collaboration with consulting engineers Ole Vanggaard and Jeppe Steen Andersen.